peter-daly/clean_ioc/docs/extensions/fastapi.md

 ## Accessinng Fast API objects inside container dependencies.

-You can fast api Dependencies to the scope of the request using the **get_scope** helper.
+You can add fast api Dependencies to the scope of the request using the **get_scope** helper.
 Create a new function that depends on **get_scope** and add items to the scope.

 ```python